AshQuimby/SAB-Source/README.md

   If you want to host a game online, you will need to have the correct port forwarded to let other players join.

   To join a game, type in the host's IP address and port and wait to connect.
 The server won't start the game until both players are connected, so being in the loading     screen for a few seconds is normal.

 # Credits

-  Developers

-  AshQuimby, a_viper
+  Developers: AshQuimby, a_viper

-  Artists

-  AshQuimby, a_viper
+  Artists: AshQuimby, a_viper

-  Music & Sound

-  AshQuimby a_viper, Beat Thorn
+  Music & Sound: AshQuimby, a_viper, Beat Thorn